Hexlet/docs/create-lesson.md

 #### README.md

-Description of the task.
-This text (markdown) will be shown to the user when they start the exercise.
+README.md file contains description of the task written in markdown syntax.
+This text will be shown to a user when s/he starts the exercise.

 #### Dockerfile